barbagroup/teaching-materials/git/03-ConnectAuthoreaToGithub.md

 Copy the key and deploy it on the Github repository (go to `Settings`->`Deploy keys`).

+Allow write access, so you can push to this repository (Deploy keys always have pull access).

 On Authorea, paste the SSH url on the Github repository, which is `git@github.com:mesnardo/myproposal.git`.

 From Authorea, copy the webhook url (it looks something like `https://www.authorea.com/article_git_access_bridges/web_hook/xxxx`).